Kukutx/kukutx/README.md

 ### Hi there 👋
 Hi there!
 I'm kukutx.

 I am a young Chinese and I like programming and the Internet.
 I live in Italy and have been learning programming since early 2020.
-I want to be a hacker or full-stack developer.
+I want to be a full-stack developer.
 I like open source.

 <!--
 **djh-sudo/djh-sudo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.